 The dry wool is then made into a ball hence ready to be knitted or wowen.

 - Caring for the wool so it does not get damaged by moth overtime can be tricky.

-When the fleece is still awaiting to be spun and kept in a tight garbage bag, it can be left on a frosty night outside so moth get killed.
+When the fleece is still awaiting to be spun and kept in a tight garbage bag, it can be left open on a frosty night outside with the hope that moths get killed.